Pneumatic valve springs: Pneumatic valve technology in racing

-Pneumatic valve springs gave Renault an advantage with its turbocharged engines, often said to be one of the most powerful.
-However, reliability and poor handling of their chassis kept the cars from success until 1989, when Renault provided Williams with a new V10 engine that began a winning streak.
+Pneumatic valve springs gave Renault an advantage with its turbocharged Formula 1 engines, often said to be one of the most powerful.

+The Lotus F1 team used Renault's turbocharged 1.5-litre V6 engines, equipped with pneumatic valve springs, in its 98T cars of 1986.
+Driven by Ayrton Senna, the chassis won two Grands Prix that season: the Spanish and Detroit Grands Prix.
+The engine was capable of producing peak power of around 1200bhp.

 Pneumatic valve springs are also found in several Moto GP motorcycle engines, debuting in 2002 with the Aprilia RS Cube.
 In 2005, Team Roberts was the first to use pneumatic valves full-time in their uncompetitive KTM powered bike.
 Today, almost all of the MotoGP teams use pneumatic valve technology on their bikes, including Yamaha, Suzuki and Honda.
 Ducati uses a desmodromic design.